icubam/icubam/doc/docker.md

 docker rmi icubam
 ```

-To debug a container, in another shell, enter the server container in interactive mode to check the files are at their expected location (using `docker exec -it icubam_server bash` or
+To debug a container, in another shell, enter the server container in interactive mode to check the files are at their expected location (using `docker exec -it icubam_www_server bash` or
 ```
-docker exec -it icubam_server "ls -la"` docker exec -it icubam_server bash`
+docker exec -it icubam_www_server "ls -la"` docker exec -it icubam_www_server bash`
 ```

 ### Starting containers separately